greenm01/vb4x/docs/vb4x_specs.md

 | 7, 8                       | One and a half (1.5) (round up) |
 | 9 or more                  | Two (2)                         |

-Critial hits do not apply to ground combat.
+Critical hits do not apply to ground combat.

-### 5\.1.3 Battle Stations Preparadness
+### 5\.1.3 Battle Stations Preparedness

-A battle stations preparadness modifier is applied to a player's CER roll at the beginning of every combat round.
+A battle stations preparedness modifier is applied to a player's CER roll at the beginning of every combat round.
 The fog of war lends to chaos and unpredictable human behavior under mortal stress.

 | **1D6 Roll** | **Battle Stations Modifier**     |